How to Do an SEO Page Audit and Skyrocket Your Rankings

 The SEO page auditing process can take around two to six weeks.
 Your SEO Specialist should keep you updated on any opportunities, strengths, or improvement points your cross-functional team can work on.

 Once the specialist conducts their analysis, they’ll present their findings to your team.
-They usually provide a comprehensive roadmap to follow prescribed to your site.
+They usually provide a roadmap to follow prescribed to your site.

 The presentation should also communicate indicators of your site’s overall health, like your search engine results rank or the number of site visitors.
 Alternatively, you can use SEO audit tools to streamline the process.